Dukeboxz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: February 6, 2018

+**Todays Progress**:  Today was a bit more reading and a bit less coding.
+I got the rest of my calulator done apart from a bit of positioning apart from that I have been having another crack at getting events from a google calendar.
+After a bit of reading I think I have worked out how it could be done now I am just setting up things to do it.
+My quest to get a webserver set up failed miserably installed sql server but could not connect to it and cannot get visual studio to connect to a debug broswer.
+Oh well It eh.

 ### Day 27: February 5, 2018

 **Todays Progress**:Slowly getting back into it got most of the functionality of the calculator done today.
 Just need to get all the positioning of the button sorted and a good way of dealing with error in input by the user.

 ### Day 26: February 4, 2018

 **Todays Progress**: Ok things are calming down a little my partner is on the road to recovery and I can get back on track.
 I have given myself a small project to get back into the swing of things which is the creation of a caculator in Javascript.
 Did a bit tonight and hoping I will be finished in 3 days tops.
 So I have lost a few days but hopefully can get back to it.